Understanding Tenant Eviction in Belgium (2025)

 3. Judgment and Timelines

 If the judge orders eviction, an execution deadline is usually granted to the tenant.
 This deadline, which can vary depending on the circumstances, ranges from one to two months.
 For example, if a tenant is evicted for financial reasons, the judge may grant additional time to allow the tenant to find new housing.
 This decision is based on article 1344bis of the Judicial Code.
+The tenant has 30 days to appeal the judgment.

 4. Execution of Eviction